deepflame/website/source/blog/articles/2014-09-19-git-push-to-other-remote-branch.html.markdown

 ---
-title: Git: push to other remote branch
+title: "Git: push to other remote branch"
 date: 2014-09-19 09:07 UTC
 tags: git heroku
 ---

-# Git: push to other remote branch

 When deploying the app to Heroku it expects that we push it to the master branch on Heroku.

+READMORE

 This can be done like so: